mrsargent/EA_FinalProject/README.md

 ![image showing diagram](/img/diagram.jpg)

 #### Step 1 - Initial Token Mint
-Company_A  is going to mint 10000 initial Loyalty Tokens (LTs).
-It will require a signature from Company A along with checking to make sure they will be exactly 10000 tokens minteed with the correct asset name (see initialminter.ak in the project).
+Company_A  is going to mint 10000 initial Loyalty Tokens (LTs) with the initialMinter minting policy.
+This policy will require a signature from Company A to ensure that only Company A is allowed to mint.
+In addition it will check to make sure they will be exactly 10000 tokens minted with the correct asset name (see initialminter.ak in the project).

 ![image showing diagram](/img//step1/diagram.jpg)

 Below you can see the logic of the minting policy.
-It is a parameterized policy so it is taking in the PubKeyHash of Company A as a reference and also the asset name so it can verify the quantity and the name.
+It is a parameterized policy so it is taking in the verification key hash of Company A as a reference and also the asset name so it can verify the quantity and the name of the native token (LT).

 ![image showing diagram](/img//step1/code.jpg)

 Below you can see the cli script that executed the minting policy.
-Notice line 23 that fulfilled the requirement for the PubKeyHash.
+Notice line 23 that fulfilled the requirement for the verification key hash.
 Also notice line 25 that fulfilled the requirement of the token quantity and assset name.

 ![image showing diagram](/img//step1/cli.jpg)